orstavik/JoiEvents/docs/1d2_composedEvents/15_Antipattern_PreAndPostPropagationCallback.md

  * What should we do when we need more than one `prePropagationCallback()`?
  * How can we access shadowRoots/documents for `composed: false` events handled?
  * Isn't it a source of complexity to have more than one queue for event listeners per target?
 Isn't that why the GlobalEventHandlers feel somewhat redundant and complexing?

+There can be many prePropagationCallbacks(), but only one postPropagationCallback()??